 There may be exemptions from CCB licensing requirements.
 Please check their Lead-Based Paint Web page or contact them at 503-378-4621.

 Accreditation of Training Programs

 OHA has rules for the accreditation of training programs for lead-based paint abatement and inspection/risk assessment activities.
-At this time, Oregon does not have an accredited training provider for lead-based paint activities.
-However, Oregon accepts course completion certificates from EPA or any EPA-authorized state or tribal program.
+Oregon does accept course completion certificates from EPA or any EPA-authorized state or tribal program.
 If you are interested in attending a lead-based paint activities training course, please call OHA at 971-673-0440.